appcelerator-archive/amp-pilot/README.md

-### load amp-pilot dynamically in a container
+### load amp-pilot dynamically in a container (starting 1.1.1)

-* install amp-pilot binary in /bin/amp-pilot with executable rights, it should have:
+* install amp-pilot binary in /bin/amppilot with executable rights, downloading the distrib:
+    * curl -Lo /tmp/amp-pilot.tgz https://github.com/appcelerator/amp-pilot/releases/download/$AMPPILOT/amp-pilot-$AMPPILOT.tgz
+    * it should have the files, in /bin/amppilot
         * pilotLoader
         * amp-pilot.alpine
         * amp-pilot.amd64  for the other linux 64 bits

 create service this way: